 - The hydrogen peroxide bleaching gel is applied and the LED light is directed at the patient’s teeth.
 The patient will remain under the light for 15 to 60 minutes, depending on how quickly the teeth respond to the treatment.

-- By the end of treatment, the patient’s teeth will be significantly whiter—up to 8 shades in some cases.
+- By the end of treatment, the patient’s teeth should be significantly whiter—up to 8 shades in some cases.
 Patients are given take-home trays with a touch-up whitening gel to complete the ZOOM!® Whitening process

 The most affordable option, this treatment involves using a take-home bleaching gel with a set of trays that are custom-designed to fit your teeth.
 You can wear the trays at night or during the day and your teeth will gradually become whiter over the next few days and weeks.
 Once you reach your desired level of brightness, you stop wearing the trays.
 You may keep the trays and gel for periodic touch-ups.